rkhiar/IA/README.md

 - Recurrent Neural Network.

 These models were scored using Rsquared metric (appropriate one for regression case).
 Gradient Boosting Regressor gives the best results with test R2 = 0.79.
-Model has been saved has been saved.
+Model has been saved.
-An evaluation script loads the test_data_set and makes predictions.
+An evaluation script loads the model and the test_data_set and makes predictions.

 #### Model deployment :
 Deployment using a flask API receiving and returning json data :